 Belief in purgatory arose within the church at least as early as the fourth century, with some accepting and others rejecting the concept.
 However, the Council of Trent in in 1563 mentioned the doctrine of purgatory as already being universally accepted within the church.
 While it may or may not have been universally accepted, it is clear that purgatory was commonly discussed and accepted by many at this time.

 A look at the New Testament reveals a very different perspective regarding the afterlife.
 First, Jesus spoke very clearly of only two choices in the afterlife in Luke 16:19-31.
 There we find that a certain rich man had died as an unbeliever and was "in torment" (Luke 16:23).
 Jesus made it clear that the afterlife offers two options, and that both heaven and hell are eternal.

-Matthew 7:13-14 also notes, "Wide is the gate and broad is the road that leads to destruction, and many enter through it.
-But small is the gate and narrow the road that leads to life, and only a few find it."
+Matthew 7:13-14 also notes, "Enter by the narrow gate.
+For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
+For the gate is narrow and the way is hard that leads to life, and those who find it are few."
 Again, only two options are provided.
 There is no third option.

 The end of the Bible also makes clear God's plan for the end of time.
 Revelation 20:12-15 says,

 "And I saw the dead, great and small, standing before the throne, and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done.
 And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.
 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone's name was not found written in the book of life, he was thrown into the lake of fire."